 Liturgy – And so spoke St. Istra, “Thus, I healed, in fire and blood, and I entered those cities that were most wicked, and thus most punished.
 I shrouded myself as one of the dead, and moved along the dying.
 I obscured my features, that no putrid demon or spirit might recognize me and access my body.”
 So too might this curse pass from into this vessel, which I name.
 In Veritate.”

 Act – The doll is then placed upon the patient and must be kept on them until sunrise the next morning.
 If the doll is kept safely upon them, and they remain among the living, the doll must then be burned in flame.
 This act is passive and is considered operational even if the officiating Cultist leaves or does something outside the bounds of the Rite.

 Immediately inform staff that you have performed this ritual.
 The Lurite creates a doll that represents the patient and contains their blood, hair, and one of their essences.
-They place the Cursed condition within the doll, which must be kept on the patient at least until sunrise the next sunrise and they must remain alive.
-If they do so, then the Curse is passed to the doll and may be disposed of in fire to rid the patient of the Curse.
-However, while the Curse is being passed to the doll, Malefic creatures are drawn to both the patient and the doll- intent upon harming them both.
-If either do not make it through the night the Curse remains and the player awakens from death with a new permanent insanity.
+They place the Damned state or Curse within the doll, which must be kept on the patient at least until sunrise the next sunrise and they must remain alive.
+If they do so, then the Curse or Damned state is passed to the doll and may be disposed of in fire to rid the patient of the Curse or Damned state.
+However, while the Curse or Damned state is being passed to the doll, Malefic creatures are drawn to both the patient and the doll- intent upon harming them both.
+If either do not make it through the night the Curse or Damned state remains and the character awakens from death with a new permanent insanity.

 Create bandages from flesh.